 - Plus, by working in small groups or one-on-one with a Pilates instructor, you can learn moves that improve performance not just for running, but any sport of choice.”

-- Pilates helps keeps muscles flexible, reducing pain or stiffness in the body.
+- Reformer pilates helps keep muscles flexible, reducing pain or stiffness in the body.

 - Specific Pilates exercises help stabilise the pelvis making it easier to lift heavy weights or produce maximum power.